 This is one of my favorite campaigns that I’ve run, and it’s a perfect fit for my preferred zero-prep sandbox style of play.
 Highly recommended!

-I’m happy to answer questions about this campaign or Urban Shadows in general — just fire away in the comments!
+I’m happy to answer questions about this campaign or Urban Shadows (paid link) in general — just fire away in the comments!